flakas/reconbot/README.md

 To add a Discord integration, check out [this Discord documentation page on Bot accounts](https://discordapp.com/developers/docs/topics/oauth2#bots).
 You will need to [create an application](https://discordapp.com/developers/applications/me#top) and add it to your discord server.
 See [this guide](https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord) for more visual step-by-step instructions.
-You will need a `Token` for your Bot User, and `Channel ID` where to post messages in
+You will need a `Token` for your Bot User, and `Channel ID` where to post messages in.

 ## 3. Reconbot setup